Taxation in Pakistan: Tax administration

+These bodies are tasked with collecting provincial taxes, such as sales tax on services, and implementing regional tax policies.
+The FBR has taken various steps to improve tax compliance, including the implementation of e-filing systems, offering tax amnesty schemes, and running public awareness campaigns.

-Direct taxes / Income Taxes
+Direct taxes / income taxes

 Federal income taxes are administered by the Federal Board of Revenue.
 The period from July 1 to June 30 is considered as a normal tax year for Pakistan tax law purposes.

-Corporate Income tax rates

-Currently, the Corporate Income tax rate is 29% for tax year 2019 and onwards whereas the corporate tax rate is 35% for Banking Industry for TY 2019.